 To celebrate and reward those children who arrive at school promptly with a positive outlook every morning to embark on the day's journey of learning we will be entering them into a weekly raffle.
-Each child who arrives between and 9.00 will be given a raffle ticket by the adult on the door.
+Each child who arrives between 8.45 and 9.00 will be given a raffle ticket by the adult on the door.
 They must write their name on and place the ticket in the punctual panda pot.
 These pots will be collected on a Friday and a name will be drawn from each pot in Friday's award assembly.
 They will be rewarded with a punctual panda prize.
-These tickets will then be placed in the punctual panda grand tube and at the end of each half term there will be a second draw, three names will be pulled out and they will be awarded a grand prize.